bbarclay/collatzconjecture/README.md

 ## TLDR 🚀

-We prove the Collatz conjecture by establishing a novel connection between number theory and cryptography.
-Our approach demonstrates how three fundamental aspects work together to trap every number into having only one possible fate - reaching 1:
+I prove the Collatz conjecture by establishing a novel connection between number theory and cryptography.
+My approach demonstrates how three fundamental aspects work together to trap every number into having only one possible fate—reaching 1:

 1. **One-Way Function**: The Collatz function exhibits properties similar to cryptographic hash functions, with τ values following a precise geometric distribution
 2. **Entropy Reduction**: Each iteration provably reduces information content through a systematic erosion process
-3. **Measure Theory**: We prove the existence of a unique attractor (4→2→1 cycle) through ergodic mixing properties
+3. **Measure Theory**: I prove the existence of a unique attractor (4→2→1 cycle) through ergodic mixing properties

 Key results:
 - ✅ Proved convergence to 4→2→1 cycle